anasik/reso-web-api-reference-server/README.md

 There is an `env-default-windows` file you should rename to `.env` before running the build script.

 The `docker/docker-builder` file has a line commented out for Windows users, and a line that needs to be commented out.

-### MAC

-This has not been tested.
-Anyone wanting to give feedback would be appreciated.

 ## Build Failures